rgcgithub/regenie/docs/docs/options.md

 If option `--gz` was used, the files will be compressed in gzip format and have extension `.loco.gz`.

 Genotyped individuals specified using option `--remove` are excluded from this file.
- Hence, this can be used if genotype files in step 1 and 2 have different number of samples (so only keeping samples present in both files).

 Individuals with missing phenotype values kept in the analysis are included in the file and have their predictions set to missing.